ring-lang/ring/applications/citationsprediction/README.md

 The ML Models are trained using a Dataset for a specific domain

-This application comes with 3 samples only, Just to see how it works!
+This application comes with 500 samples.

 # Screen Shots